tandersn/GNRC-Flowgraphs/tbc_via_fl2k/README.md

 run the graph

-use `fl2k_file -s 14318181 outfile.s8` to pipe the file out
+use `fl2k_file -s 14318181 outfile.s8` to pipe the file out for NTSC, and `fl2k_file -s 17734475 outfile.s8` to pipe the file out for PAL

 ## Notes: